-- Dental hygiene will continue to grow based on dental care
+- Dental hygiene will continue to grow based on dental care needs of the public.

 - Job opportunities continue to be good.